|Previous College:||San Diego St. (2004)|

 |Position:||Director of Tennis and Head Men's Tennis Coach|

-leading the Tigers to the brink of a Big West Conference
+months.
+He led the Tigers to a 4-2 mark in Big West play,

 Prior to coming to Pacific, Ryan spent the last three years as an assistant to Gene Carswell at San Diego State.
 His responsibilities included recruiting, developing practice and competition schedules and managing budget operations.
 Prior to his stint at San Diego State, he spent two years playing on the USTA, ITF and ATP professional tours.
 He also spent time during the past year coaching privately in the Rancho Sante Fe, Calif.

 Redondo was a three time letterwinner at San Diego State from 2002-04.
 He earned All-America honors as a sophomore and junior and is one of the top players in Aztec history.
 In 2003, he earned a spot in the NCAA Doubles Finals with partner Oliver Maiberger.
 He began his collegiate at Pepperdine, transferring to the Aztec program for his sophomore season.